 “We had been discussing ‘early inheritance’ anyway.
 During these uncertain times it’s hard for everyone, and the way we look at it, all we have will go to our children and grandchildren anyway, so why not speed things up a bit!”

 It’s always important to make sure you’re aware of Inheritance Tax (IHT) and gifting rules.
 IHT is a tax on your estate (property, savings and possessions), that can apply in your lifetime and after you die.
-The amount you pay depends on any gifts you make and how much your estate is worth.
-The Inheritance Tax threshold for 2023/24 is £325,000, and the standard rate is 40%.
+The amount you pay depends on any gifts you make, when you make them, and how much your estate is worth.
+The standard Inheritance Tax threshold for 2023/24 is £325,000, and the standard Inheritance Tax rate is 40%.
 The IHT threshold can increase to £500,000 if you're leaving your main residence to your children or grandchildren.

 There is normally no tax to be paid if: